 Retrofitting certainly can be dirty and noisy.
 We can't do a lot about the noise, but we can promise that we will work as efficiently as possible to minimize the duration of the job, and that we will take care to protect your home by using dust barriers, drop cloths, fans, vacuums, etc. We clean up after, and often during, each work day.
 We will do our best to minimize the disruption.

 That's like asking, "I have car insurance - do I still need to have my brakes fixed?"
 Most earthquake rider deductibles are very large - from 10 to 20 percent of the home's value.
-That means if you have a $400,000 home, you have to pay for $40,000 to $80,000 of damage before you collect a nickle of insurance money.
+That means if you have a $500,000 home, you have to pay for $50,000 to $100,000 of damage before you collect a nickel of insurance money.
 And think about it - if there is a major earthquake and your home is damaged, it's probably not the only one.
 Contractors will be inundated with repair calls and may take months to get to them all.
 What will you do if your home is not habitable until you settle the insurance claim and find someone to get the repairs done?

 Absolutely.
+If our reviews on Google, Yelp!, and Angie's List aren't enough, we will share references with you.
 We have hundreds of satisfied clients dating back to 1999.
 Once your work is done, we may ask to include you on that list.

 Call us or send an email.
-Leif will talk to you about your home and what it might take to retrofit it.
-If you invite him to your home, he will assess whether your home is a candidate for a retrofit.
+We will talk to you about your home and what it might take to retrofit it.
+If you invite our estimator to your home, he will assess whether your home is a candidate for a retrofit.
 If it is, he will provide a rough estimate of cost.
 It's OK to thank him for the information and tell him "no" at that time, or you may ask him to prepare a fixed-price proposal.

 This work is technical and should be performed by a contractor who has completed the contractor's training.